-Relman Colfax filed this lawsuit on Francis's behalf in the U.S. District Court for the Eastern District of New York against Endres, Kings Park Manor, and property manager Corrine Downing.
-The district court entered a default judgment against Endres, but it dismissed Francis's other claims, reasoning that a landlord has no duty to act.
+On Francis’s behalf, Relman Colfax filed suit in the U.S. District Court for the Eastern District of New York against Endres, Kings Park Manor, and a property manager, alleging violations of the Fair Housing Act, the Civil Rights Act of 1866, and New York State law.
+The district court entered a default judgment against Endres, but dismissed his federal claims, reasoning that a landlord has no federal-law duty to respond to one tenant’s discriminatory harassment of another.

 Francis v.
 Kings Park Manor, Inc., No. 14-cv-3555 (E.D.N.Y.)